abhigyan2003/SRF/README.md

-This is the landing page for STUDENT RESEARCH COLLOQUIUM,2024.
+<p>This is the landing page for STUDENT RESEARCH COLLOQUIUM,2024.</p>